 #3: Termination of Lease because of Harassment or Privacy Violations

-New York doesn’t have statutes that would specify how much notice you have to give your tenants before entering the property.
+New York doesn’t have statutes that would specify how much notice you have to give your renters before entering the real estate property.
 Still, you must understand privacy rights and repeated violations or breachings of these rights are not tolerated under the law.

 Tenant harassment includes the following actions: